-Once a chatbot has a voice, specific language, and appropriate emotions, we’re already scaling the uncanny valley and on our way to a real human-like interaction.
+Once a chatbot application has a voice, specific language, and appropriate emotions, we’re already scaling the uncanny valley and on our way to a real human-like interaction.
 “The one thing missing is a unique personality, one that can stay consistent across multiple platforms and mediums.
-Character should be able to come across in both text and voice, so no matter how it’s built there’s room to insert some uniqueness that will make for a unique customer interaction” explains Carolyn Cort, a marketer at Draftbeyond and Lastminutewriting.
+The character should be able to come across in both text and voice, so no matter how it’s built there’s room to insert some uniqueness that will make for a unique customer interaction” explains Carolyn Cort, a marketer at Draftbeyond and Lastminutewriting.

-As technology grows more advanced, chatbots will likely get increasingly human-like, but until then these steps should be inspiration enough to personalize your chatbot and ensure a unique customer service experience!
+As technology grows more advanced, chatbots will likely get increasingly human-like, but until then, these steps should be inspiration enough to personalize your chatbot and ensure a unique customer service experience!

 Another great way to humanize your chatbots would be to adopt a hybrid approach like Live Chat.
-This gives the user a choice between interacting with a chatbot and interacting with an actual, living, breathing human agent.
+This gives the user a choice between interacting with a chatbot and interacting with actual, living, breathing human agents.
 Such an approach will ensure that your customers are as comfortable and happy as possible.